Absolute Combinatorial Game Theory: Combinatorial game spaces and absolute universes

-If $G\ne H$ then $X$ is call a `distinguishing' game if the outcomes of $G+X$ and $H+X$ are different.
 Definition \ref{def:order} can be extended to have the distinguishing games in a sub- or super-set of $\U$.
-Suppose, for example, that $G,H\in \U$ are Milnor type games.
-Then $G, H$ could be distinguished in the general dicot universe, the guaranteed universe, or perhaps in the free space of all scoring combinatorial games, and, in general, the relation between the games is not the same.
-The importance of `modulo $\U$' will be expanded upon in Section~\ref{sec:3}.
+Suppose, for example, that $G=H$ are Milnor type games.
+Then $G, H$ could perhaps be distinguished in the general dicot universe, the guaranteed universe, or perhaps in the free space of all scoring combinatorial games, and, in general, the relation between the games is not the same.
+The importance of `modulo $\U$' will be expanded upon in Section~\ref{sec:subordinate}.
 When the context is clear, however, instead of the phrase ``for $G, H \in \U$, $G\su H $ modulo $\U$", we often write simply ``for $G, H \in \U$, $G\su H$".

-The next result shows that the order is compatible with disjunctive sum (`addition') so that a universe is a partially ordered monoid.
+The next result shows that the order is compatible with the disjunctive sum operator, so that a universe is in fact a partially ordered quotient monoid.

 \begin{theorem} Let $G,H\in \U$.
 If $G\su H$ then, for all $J\in\U$, $G+J\succcurlyeq H+J$. \end{theorem} \begin{proof}Consider any game $J\in \U$.
 Since $G\su H$, it follows that, $o_L(G+(J+X))\ge o_L(H+(J+X))$, for any $X\in \U$.
 Since disjunctive sum is associative this inequality is the same as $o_L((G+J)+X))\ge o_L((H+J)+X)$.
 The same argument gives $o_R((G+J)+X)\ge o_R((H+J)+X)$ and thus, since $X$ is arbitrary, this gives that $G+J\su H+J$. \end{proof}